bluerobotics/retired-ardusub-docs/pages/raspberry-pi-setup.md

 	sudo fdisk -l

 You can find the disk identifier in the output.
 It will look something like `/dev/disk2` on Mac and `/dev/sdb` or `/dev/mmcblk0` on Linux.
 Verify the disk identifier of the SD card by checking the disk size listed.
 If you are still unsure, try running the command with and without the SD card connected to the computer to see which disk identifier appears and disappears in the output.
 You need to start by unmounting all partitions on that disk.
-Run the following command using the top level disk identifier for your SD card, *not* an identifier of one of the partitions on the SD card.
+Run the following command using the top level disk identifier for your SD card, *not* an identifier for one of the partitions on the SD card.
 (Partition identifiers look like `/dev/disk1s1` on Mac or `/dev/sdb1`, `/dev/mmcblk0p1` on Linux)

 On Mac: